localstack/localstack-terraform-test/README.md

 ## How to run?
 1. Run `python -m terraform_pytest.main patch` to apply the patch to the terraform provider aws
+   - **Note: This operation is not idempotent.
+Please apply the patch only once.**
 2. Run `python -m terraform_pytest.main build -s s3` to build testing binary for the golang module
 3. Now you are ready to use `python -m pytest` commands to list and run test cases from golang